abrahamce/fusionpbx-sce-install/README.md

 fusionpbx-sce-install
 --------------------------------------
 The SCE stands for Simple Cluster Edition.
 This script will create a two server cluster with the minimum of input.

 It is almost as easy as a regular FusionPBX install

+If you are using PROXMOX with LXC container please complete the procedure at the bottom of the page first

 On the SLAVE node do the following